heig-iict-ida/ardrone_gesture/README.rst

 gesture.
 We also impose a threshold on the standard deviation of the window to avoid gesture recognition when the user is at rest.

+For more information on gesture recognition, see docs/gesture_recognition.rst.

 Online gesture detection
 ........................
 Online gesture detection is performed in `Projet_Quadropter`.
 A window as shown